“We practice NEAT here”, said the manager.

 “Really?
 You mean you tell your co-workers when they aren’t treating the customers well enough?”

 “Yes, we know we’re all in this together to make the customer and everything about that customer’s experience super welcoming, caring, special, and respectful.
 We want him to feel listened to, unique and that he really matters.
 Why wouldn’t we help each other create that total feeling consistently?
-We give each other fun reminders and sometimes even silly signals to playfully hold each other to achieving our common goal.
+We give each other customer service tips and sometimes even silly signals to playfully hold each other to achieving our common goal.
 It’s our culture.“

 Here is the financial impact of a poor customer service culture: